hoangvvo/tcgen/README.md

 An optional configuration file named `judgen.yml` may placed in the same folder with `judgen`.
 See the sample config file: [judgen.yml](./gen/judgen.yml).

 - `testcase.extensions`: Files with such extensions will be copied to the result folder.
-- `output.dir`: result folder to store test cases.
+- `testcase.output`: result folder to store test cases, character "_" should be included to be later replaced with formatted test number. (eg `./result/TEST_`)
 - `language.[name]`: Configure a language.
 See below.

 ## Configure a language